 Mindset is a funny thing.
 Once we have made up our minds about something, even unconsciously, that decision informs every subsequent interaction we have with it.
-Whether it’s an adult wrinkling up their nose at a steaming plate of broccoli, as they flashback to their first childhood encounter with the offending vegetable, or your parents being unable to forgive the restaurant down the street for the terrible service they experienced in 1981, we see evidence all the time that our mindsets are stubborn and are formed very quickly.
+Whether it’s an adult wrinkling up their nose at a steaming plate of broccoli as they flashback to their first childhood encounter with the offending vegetable, or your parents being unable to forgive the restaurant down the street for the terrible service they experienced in 1981, we see evidence all the time that our mindsets are stubborn and formed very quickly.

 Amanda Kaiser’s webinar was focused around new member engagement, which she believes all hinges upon curating exceptional first experiences.
-For Amanda, the first experience a member has can be a “window of opportunity”: open it up, and they will engage early, and if they engage early, they will engage for life.
+For Amanda, the first experience a member has can be a “window of opportunity:” open it, and they will engage early, and if they engage early, they will engage for life.

-This is no new theme to Amanda: she has conducted 332 interviews with association members about member engagement, the findings of which are published in her e-book, and she presented on similar ideas at the YourMembership Xperience 2017 Conference which you can read about here.
+This is no new theme to Amanda: She has conducted 332 interviews with association members about member engagement, the findings of which are published in her e-book, and she presented on similar ideas at the YourMembership Xperience 2017 Conference, which you can read about here.

 FIRST IMPRESSIONS ARE EVERYTHING

 Studies show we only have 3 seconds to create a first impression – but that’s all it takes for someone to make up their mind.

 Even more importantly, once a first impression is established, it colors the whole experience that follows.
 “When somebody joins an association, and they are welcomed right at the start, they make their membership wonderful for themselves.”
 If a member’s mindset is positive from the beginning, it has a domino effect: They will be more willing to open themselves up to opportunities, more interested in reading emails and communications from the association and more confident about interacting with other people in the space.